PhilomathJ/philomathj.github.io/mySecondPage.md

 ## _Things I want to make a list of_

 -  [ ] How to make a list
--  [ ] How to make those little check boxy things
+-  [ ] How to make those little check box things
 -  [ ] Lookup how Jonathan Groff does that thing with his eyes

 > Written with [StackEdit](https://stackedit.io/).